rgbpokka/tp/docs/UserGuide.md

 <h3><i>Welcome to the Pocket Hotel User Guide!</i></h3>

-**Pocket Hotel (PH)** is a specialized contact management desktop app targeted towards hotel managers who have many guests and staff to handle.
+**Pocket Hotel (PH)** is a specialized contact management desktop app targeted towards hotel front office staff such as front desk staff who frequently interact with guests.

-**PH** provides a centralized location to store, organize and manage information linked to your guests and staff members. **PH** streamlines your workflow and is optimized for use via the _Command Line Interface_ (**CLI**), whilst still embodying the benefits of a _Graphical User Interface_ (**GUI**).
+**PH** provides a centralized location to store, organize and manage information linked to your guests and vendors employed by the hotel. **PH** streamlines your workflow and is optimized for use via the _Command Line Interface_ (**CLI**), whilst still embodying the benefits of a _Graphical User Interface_ (**GUI**).